Active care beyond disease-directed therapy

 Monitoring during observation

-Some patients with CAD do not require immediate pharmacologic therapy, but this does not eliminate the need for active clinical follow-up.19
+Some patients with CAD do not require immediate pharmacologic therapy, but this does not eliminate the need forĀ active clinical follow-up.20

 What supportive care cannot do

-Recognizing when supportive care is no longer sufficient is therefore a clinical reasoning task, not a laboratory threshold.
-Escalation decisions arise from convergence of symptoms, trajectory, functional impact, and patient priorities rather than from a single number.
+Escalation decisions arise from convergence of symptoms, trajectory, functional impact, treatment burden, and patient priorities rather than from a single number.

 Explicit principle